nojasm/iPlug2Docs/README.md

 After that,
 See [this](https://github.com/iPlug2/iPlug2/wiki/Distributed-Plugins) to find out, why the next portion is wrapped inside `IPLUG_EDITOR`.

 The next step is to write a lambda function that creates the UI Window.
-We pass the plugin's width and height, the FPS (<span style="color: #999; font-style: italic">Is this the MAX-FPS or the FPS the plugin should try to reach?</span>) as well as a scale factor (<span style="color: #999; font-style: italic">Didn't understand that one yet</span>).
+We pass the plugin's width and height, the FPS <sup>_Is this the MAX-FPS or the FPS the plugin should try to reach?_</sup> as well as a scale factor <sup>_Didn't understand that one yet_</sup>.

 ```C++
 mMakeGraphicsFunc = [&]() {